 The impacts of climate-related risks and opportunities on our businesses, strategy and financial planning

-Bolstering our resilience to the physical impacts of climate change while working with our PACs to improve their readiness and resilience ensures that Gem Diamonds can protect its social licence to operate and continue to work responsibly with our stakeholders.
+Strengthening our resilience to the physical impacts of climate change, while supporting our PACs in enhancing their readiness and adaptability, reinforces Gem Diamonds’ commitment to responsible operations.
+These efforts help safeguard our social licence to operate, ensuring sustainable engagement with our environment and stakeholders.

 Timeframes